Maximizing your Social Security retirement benefits can help you achieve other financial goals.

 Though you can begin collecting Social Security benefits as early as age 62, doing so may cost you, as your permanent benefit amount could be reduced by 25% to 35%.
 At Full Retirement Age (FRA), which for most retirees is 66 or 67, you will be entitled to full Social Security benefits.

 If you can wait even longer to claim you can further boost how much you will receive each month.
 Your benefit may increase by an additional 8% each year you delay past your FRA, up to age 70.
-The maximum benefit for those who begin claiming at age 70 is currently $3,698 a month, about $1,500 a month more than for those who start claiming at age 62.1
+The maximum benefit for those who begin claiming at age 70 is currently $4,194 a month, $1,830 a month more than for those who start claiming at age 62.1

 If you don’t need your Social Security benefits to live on in retirement, the money can be put toward other financial goals.
 For example, your benefits can be used to assist family members financially, can support your overall charitable giving or could be used to help defray expenses that may crop up in retirement.